Thursday, 15 February 2024

 Ben Wyvis (Bheinn Uais) stands alone and indomitable to the north of Inverness.
 Its brooding slopes and high whaleback ridge are magnets for hill walkers and the dotterel, a rare migratory bird which nests in the fragile carpet moss of the summit ridge.
 Climb to the top for magnificent views to Cairngorm and the Fannichs, or enjoy the forested lower slopes where aspen, birch and rowan grow beside a tumbling burn.

-The nearest toilets are at Silverbridge (open all year) and Rogie Falls (summer only).
+The nearest toilets are at Silverbridge (open all year) and Rogie Falls (open all year), both of which are managed by The Highland Council.
 You'll find shops and places to eat in Contin and Strathpeffer.

-The car park is small and can fill up quickly so plan to arrive early if you want a space.
+The car park is small and can fill up quickly on busy days.
+If you can, share a lift.
 There's room for a few extra cars in a layby about ¼ mile (400 metres) along the road.
+Please be considerate with your parking and do not obstruct access for local residents.
+Due to the adjacent power lines there is a height barrier at this car park with a maximum head room of 2.5m.

 The 4 mile (6.4 km) route to the summit of Ben Wyvis starts from the car park and climbs steeply up An Cabar before heading along the main ridge to the summit.
 It takes most people about six hours to walk to the summit and back.

 From Inverness, follow the A9 north to the Tore roundabout.
 Take the second exit onto the A835 (for Ullapool) and stay on this road for about 21 miles (33.6 km).
-The car park for Ben Wyvis is to the east of the road, between Garve and Loch Glascarnoch, at grid reference NH 410 671
+The car park for Ben Wyvis is to the east of the road, between Garve and Loch Glascarnoch.

 IV23 2PG is the nearest postcode, north of the car park.